angels178/Full-Stack-Budget-App/README.md

 ### Description:

 > This budget app is an application where people can log their financial transactions.
-This project brings together various skills in JavaScript, website development, React, servers, and RESTful routes.
+This project brings together various skills in JavaScript, web deployment, React, servers, RESTful routes, and CSS.

 ---